opencast/opencast/docs/guides/admin/docs/configuration/message-broker.md

 ##### Configure Matterhorn to Connect with Username and Password to Message Broker

 Now that we have secured the queues, Opencast will complain that it is unable to connect, using the current username and password.
-The username and password used above need to be added to the `config.properties` file of Opencast.
+The username and password used above need to be added to the `custom.properties` file of Opencast.
 There are two properties to set:

     activemq.broker.username=admin